-Fig. 5: Slice stitching time
+Fig. 5: Slice stitching time.

-In Fig. 5(a) and 5(b) we further elaborate on the Slice Stitching time requirements.
-As described in the experimental environment section, the WAN slice segment configures connectivity both inside the DC slice segments, and between the two geographically remote segments as well.
-In this figures, the light (dark) grey area indicates the intra(inter)-domain network configuration.
-It is expected that the time requirements of the first would have been heavier compared
+In Figs. 5(a) and 5(b), we further elaborate on the time required for Slice Stitching.
+As described in the experimental environment section, the WAN slice segment configures connectivity both inside the DC slice segments, and between the two geographically remote segments, as well.
+In these figures, the light dark and grey areas correspond to the intra- and inter-domain network configuration, respectively.
+According to these plots, intra-domain network setup incurs longer delays compared to the inter-domain network configuration, irrespective of the type of cloud nodes.
+This stems from the fact that in slice stitching, physical node configuration takes place sequentially, whereas in the intra-domain case configurations are applied to a larger number of nodes (compared to inter-domain).